-Since the 1st April 2008, the legal requirement for external scrutiny for charitable companies and non-company charities is the same.
+Since the year ending 31st March 2015, the legal requirement for external scrutiny for charitable companies and non-company charities is the same.

-The current requirements for external scrutiny are as follows (for accounting periods starting before 1st April 2008 the requirements may be different):
+The current requirements for external scrutiny are as follows (for accounting periods starting before 1st April 2014 the requirements may be different) –

 However it is important to remember that if one of your funder’s or your governing document requires a more stringent level of checking than is required by law, then that will override the Charity Commission or Companies House requirement.

 Different Types of scrutiny

 An Audit is the scrutiny of accounts by a registered auditor who must apply accounting standards in accordance with Audit Practice Note 11 produced by the Auditing Practices Board.
 An Audit report (if satisfactory) normally confirms that the accounts either –

 - give a true and fair view (if on accruals basis)